alxmrs/website/src/faqs.md

 central coast near SLO.
 When things cleared up a bit, Cam and I moved to LA for a year to help support family.
 Hey, maybe one day I'll end up in Chico or Mt.
 Shasta.

-Currently, I live in Aromas, CA.
+Currently, I live in Aromas, CA. (It's about 100 miles south of San Francisco.)

 </details>